Pension Operators Brainstorm on Addressing Emotions in Workplace

 Ebere Nwoji

-Issues bothering on What Emotions Got To Do With The Workplace in the ever changing and constantly evolving work environment was the thrust of discussions by over 300 pension professionals at a knowledge sharing session organised by the Pension Operators Association of Nigeria (PenOp) recently.
+Issues bothering on What Emotions Got To Do With The Workplace in the ever changing work environment was the thrust of discussions by over 300 pension professionals at a knowledge sharing session organised by the Pension Operators Association of Nigeria (PenOp) recently.

 The online session which was open to pension professionals, sought to answer questions such as: Can I learn how to be emotionally intelligent?
 How can I master and understand my emotions?
 Can I understand the emotions of my colleague?